PySimpleGUI/PySimpleGUI/README.md

 Seems most projects have something to say about AI usage now.
 This is my **opinion** and how I've decided to use AI.
 It's what's right for me.
 It might not be right for you or anyone else.

-I use LLMs to search and summarize documentation, lookup errors, do research, get knowledge.
-I don't use LLMs to write code.
+I use LLMs to search and summarize documentation, lookup errors, do research, get knowledge, analyze data, and prototype.
+I don't use LLMs to write PySimpleGUI code.
 My reason is very simple.

 ### **I like to write code.**

 I fell in love with programming 50 years ago.
 Writing software is my happy place.
 It's an "I **get to** write software" thing.
 AI can generate lots of things.
 The feeling I get writing software is not one of the things AI can generate.
+I'm not in a hurry and can take time to enjoy the process.

-I'm not in a hurry.
-If I wanted code written for me, I would have opened the project up to pull requests years ago, but I didn't because I wanted to write the code.
-It's fun!
+I've heard several software engineers talk about the addictive pull that they feel when using LLMs to write code.
+One side effect in particular I want to avoid... lack of engagement with the product being developed.
+When LLMs are used to write large amounts of code, some engineers have reported they don't feel as committed, don't a sense of ownership, and lack the passion they normally feel for projects they've devloped in the past.
+That doesn't sound like fun to me,

 ### PySimpleGUI in the AI era